COLCHESTER United legend Bobby Hunt is to stand in the Colchester Council elections in a protest over the closure of sheltered housing.

 She said: “Having an independent councillor gives people more choice.

 “Our democracy makes that possible.”

-Mrs Dopson, a ward councillor for eight years and a former pupil at Sir Charles Lucas and St Andrew’s Junior schools, said: "My roots are there and the people of St Andrew’s are the ones I have most connection with.
+Mrs Dopson, a ward councillor for eight years and a former pupil at Sir Charles Lucas and St Andrew’s Junior schools, said: "My roots are there and the people of St Andrew’s are the ones I have

 “I am proud of Greenstead and how it has improved so much recently.”

 Mrs Dopson has served as the councillor responsible for communities and has courted controversy with her move to close Abbot’s Activity Centre.